 Q: Who can participate in an AMC hike or walk?

-Club hikes are intended for adults (18 years and over) unless otherwise noted.
-All participants must be physically able to participate in the activity described in the Schedule and they must also be equipped with appropriate clothing, gear, and supplies for a day in the woods.
-Non-members may hike a few times as guests, and should join AMC if they wish to continue hiking with the club.
+AMC hikes are intended for adults (18 years and over) unless otherwise noted.
+All participants must be physically able to participate in the activity described in the schedule and they must also be equipped with appropriate clothing, gear, and supplies for a day in the woods.
+Non-members are also welcome on our hikes.

-How can I decide which hike would be best for me?
+Q: How do I decide which hike or walk would be best for me?